szarkii/api-scripts/szarkii-apps/readme.md

 ## szarkii-img-diff

-The script checks how similar the images are and retruns the percent.
-The greater value means more similarity.
+The script checks how similar the images are.

-**Dependencies**: convert
+**Dependencies**: cv2

 ## szarkii-vid-diff